steineggerlab/unicore/README.md

 unicore createdb data db/proteome_db /path/to/prostt5/weights
 ```
 This will create a Foldseek database in the `db` folder.

+If you have foldseek installed with CUDA, you can run the ProstT5 in the module with foldseek by adding `--use-foldseek` option.

 ### cluster
 `cluster` module takes a `createdb` output database, runs Foldseek clustering, and outputs the cluster results.